stasyanko/monnblanc-principles/README.md

 *All examples are written in pseudo language that is understandable to most programmers who know Java, Python, PHP, Javascript and most modern OOP languages.*

-*The pronciples are explained with practical examples.*
+*The principles are explained with practical examples.*

 *Alan owns a pizzeria and he wants to make online ordering for his pizzeria.*